 “My daughter is just over 8 months old and I want to start some form of sleep training with her.
 She still nurses during the night (it’s the only thing I can do to get her to calm down and go back to sleep) and for the last week, an hour or so after nursing she would be up again.
 Should I continue nursing her throughout the night?
 I know nursing is a crutch, but how do I begin dropping her feedings?
 Thank you for the help!”

 Being a mother of three, I have always enjoyed that special (quiet) time during the night with my little babies.
-My current little one is 5 months old now and definitely didn’t need the night feedings anytime after four months old.
+My current little one is 5 months old and definitely didn’t need the night feedings anytime after 4 months old.
 He weighed 19.2 pounds at his 4 month checkup…yes, big boy!!
-My pediatrician actually told me at his 3 months checkup that I was able to drop all night time feedings but I just wasn’t ready.
+My pediatrician actually told me at his 3 month checkup that I was able to drop all night time feedings, but I just wasn’t ready.

 Gradually reduce the amount of time baby gets on the breast by one minute every one or two nights.
 For example, if your baby nurses 12 minutes on each side (for a total of 24 minutes), start reducing his time by one minute each night.
 The second or third night you would feed him for only 11 minutes on each side, 10 minutes the third/fourth night, nine minutes the fourth/fifth, etc. By the time your baby is only nursing for 2-3 minutes, he may stop waking up all on his own.
 However, if your baby is still waking to be nursed, then it’s time to begin sleep training.

-Go Cold Turkey.
-If your baby is taking one, maybe two feedings in the night that you know they don’t need, you might want to go cold turkey and sleep train them throughout.
-Yes, your baby will want to nurse but it’s two or three nights of letting them settle back down without a feeding.
+If your baby is taking one, maybe two feedings in the night that you know he doesn’t need, you might want to go cold turkey and sleep train throughout each waking.
+Yes, your baby will want to nurse, but it’s two or three nights of letting them settle back down without a feeding.
 You may find that he/she will nurse/eat more during the day.